ManuCorrea/PyTorch-YOLOv3/README.md

 The objective is to experiment with pre-processed data with this net to feed a principal net which will be driving the car.

+I made a dataset labeling objects in YOLO style.
+This is the folder with the images and a script for generating the list of images for training. https://drive.google.com/open?id=153tY__GkxWTztnrUnDbpNOrOJyj5HTJg

 Details will be explained soon...

 ## Table of Contents